 How much you’ll enjoy Jack Daniel’s Tennessee Fire greatly depends on what you are looking for from it.
 If you are looking for any form of balanced flavored whiskey where you can actually taste the base whiskey, like Knob Creek Smoked Maple, you’ll be seriously disappointed in Tennessee Fire.
 Jack Daniel’s Tennessee Fire might just as well be labeled “cinnamon liqueur” than anything else.
 However, if you are looking for a candied sweet shooting liqueur that’s more “masculine” in brand than say Pinnacle Gummy or Smirnoff Fluffed Marshmallow, then you might really enjoy the candied spice of Jack Daniel’s Tennessee Fire.
 The upside of Tennessee Fire is that the candied cinnamon flavors are well done and there’s no unpleasant lingering aftertaste.
 Tennessee Fire is eminently shootable but also wickedly sweet.

-With Suntory’s extremely high valuation of Jim Beam, there may not be a better market for the sale of a spirits company than now.
-Brown Forman, almost more than any other company, understands value, and Jack Daniel’s Tennessee Fire is an extremely savvy move by the company to demonstrate in just a few markets the potential of the Jack Daniel’s brand.
 There’s a reason why Jack Daniel’s didn’t bring out Tennessee Fire sooner: it’s not a real match for their core brand.
 While they will do extremely well with it, it doesn’t serve the core mission of Jack Daniel’s, and that is to get people to drink Old No 7.
 Jack Daniel’s Tennessee Whiskey.
 Tennessee Fire will surely be red hot and sell extremely well for the company, but it’s not going to turn anyone on to Jack Daniel’s Whiskey.
-It’s just going to immolate Fireball and make Brown Forman even more attractive for sale.
+It’s just an attempt to immolate Fireball and grab more share of the “shots” space.